amitfin/oref_alert/README.md

 [![Open your Home Assistant instance and start setting up a new integration.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start/?domain=oref_alert)

-There are 2 configuration fields:
+There are 4 configuration fields, but only the first one doesn't have a good default:
 1. Selected areas: list of areas to monitor.
 The [Israeli National Emergency Portal](https://www.oref.org.il//12481-he/Pakar.aspx) has instructions on how to find an area by supplying an address.
-4. Max age of an alert: this is the alert's active time period (in minutes).
+2. Max age of an alert: this is the alert's active time period (in minutes).
 The default is 10 minutes.
+3. On icon: the icon to be used when there are active alerts in one of the selected areas.
+This is the icon which is displayed when the state of the binary sensor is "on".
+4. Off icon: the icon to  be used when the state of the binary sensor is "off".

 ## Additional Attributes